eminisrafil/Java-Algorithms-and-Data-Structures/README.md

   iterator) in constant amortized time and use space proportional to the number of items currently in the queue.

-- **Pattern Recognition - Recognize linear patterns in a given set of points.**
+- **Geometric Pattern Recognition - Recognize linear patterns in a given set of points.**
   *Given a set of N distinct points in the plane, draw every (maximal) line segment that connects a subset of 4 or more of the points.*